davidminin/GalaxyStorm/README.md

 # GalaxyStorm
 A project I made by myself in my last year of highschool.
 I utilized C# and the XNA (3.2) framework to create a Space Neon Rhythm Shooter.
-Everything you see was created by me, however, some of the images contain textures that were found online.
+Everything you see was created by me, however, the font and some of the images contain textures were found online.
 Since XNA has been discontinued I have attached image links to give a visual for how the game looks.

 ##Screenshots and Gifs of Gameplay: